-Over time accounting (see Note 1)
+Over time accounting (see note 1)

 The input method based on costs for measuring progress over time for projects has been used.
-This process involves a certain degree of estimation and judgement as explained in note 2, "critical accounting estimates and judgements".
+This process involves a certain degree of estimation and judgement. as explained in note 2, "critical accounting estimates and judgements".

-We verified the mathematical accuracy of the detailed analysis
+How our audit addressed the key audit matter

+We obtained an understanding of the nature of the projects delivered by the Group through enquiries with management.

+We reviewed the accounting policies for project revenue and evaluated whether they are compliant with IFRS 15 and appropriate based on our understanding of the nature of the Group's business.

+We obtained the detailed analysis of the projects and verified its mathematical accuracy.
+We assessed the completeness of the detailed analysis in light of our understanding of the business, discussions with management and review of minutes of the Board of Directors.
+For a sample of projects we performed the following:
-We independently assessed whether the criteria required for the satisfaction of performance obligations over time was met

-In relation to the cost of materials we verified based on sampling the accuracy and the allocation of costs to each project.
-We also verified that the material was transferred to the client before year-end.

-In relation to the measurement of progress we performed enquiries with management and the project manager in order to assess the measurement of progress reasonableness.

-We agreed the amounts invoiced to invoices, assessed entity's costs to complete estimate and performed calculation of revenue recognised during the period.

-We agreed revenue and expenses recognised for the period as well as amounts due to and from customers to the financial statements.
+- We agreed project aspects to signed contracts and detailed analysis and independently assessed whether the criteria required for the satisfaction of performance obligations over time was met. - In relation to the cost of materials we verified on a sample basis the accuracy and the allocation of costs to the project.
+We also verified that the material was transferred to the client before year-end. - In relation to the measurement of progress we performed enquiries with management in order to assess the reasonableness of the measurement of progress and costs to complete estimate. - We agreed revenue and expenses recognised for the year as well as amounts due to and from customers to the financial statements. - We assessed the need to recognise provisions for expected losses based on enquiries from management and our understanding of the contract.